Faulkner SLP Department Logo

 • a social/behavioral science

 Faulkner began offering leveling courses in Fall 2023.
-Each course is offered in an 8-week fully online format, but it is only offered once per year.
+Each course is offered in a 16-week fully online format, but it is only offered once per year.
 For leveling courses, you can apply HERE

 Essential Functions Document